-- Pay attention if you fear heights & claustrophobia.
-We have mentioned the altitude, but for those who are worried about the reduced space, you may like to skip this slide with the trapdoor (& there exist clear sections so you could see what’s underneath).
+- Pay attention if you fear heights and claustrophobia.
+We have mentioned the altitude, but for those who are worried about the reduced space, you may like to skip this slide with the trapdoor (and there exist clear sections so you could see what’s underneath).

 Food & Refreshments